10/24/2024

 speaker

 Yeah, so thank you for that.
-So for Enercon, which for everyone's benefit, it will be sitting in our, and ultimately roll into our power segment.
-Today our power segment does not service these end markets, so it is a new market addition, both on the defense, commercial air, and emerging space as well.
+So, you know, for Enercon, which, you know, for everybody's benefit, will be sitting in our ultimate role into our power segment.
+Today, our power segment does not service these end markets.
+So it is a new market addition, both on the defense, commercial air, and emerging space as well.
 So now we start creating some interesting cross-pollination between the connectivity and the power segment.
 So that's one.
-Two is, Enercon also opens up a couple of new markets potentially for us that we are not in today.
-And the other thing, from a product perspective, I would say generally, if you ask power supplies, people will say power supplies are power supplies, or there's some nuances and sophistication to each of them.
+Two is Enercon also opens up a couple of new markets potentially for us that we are not in today.
+And the other thing from a product perspective, I would say generally, if you ask power supplies, people will say power supplies are power supplies, right?
+There's some nuances and, you know, sophistication to each of them.
 I would say their product set is a little bit different than ours, but also kind of the same, right?
-So we sell some of that product into the rail that's pretty highly sophisticated, highly custom type of applications.
-Where Enercon excels is their MOQs are one piece, right?
-So they're highly, highly custom.
+So we sell some of that product into the, you know, rail that's pretty highly sophisticated, highly custom type of applications.
+Where Enercon excels, their MOQs are one piece, so they're highly, highly custom.
 And they are, given the conservative nature of the customer side with various regulatory requirements and manufacturing elements around product tracing and the like, they obviously have that side of it as well.
 So you've got to look at it while we may know the products and we do know some of these products, it's really the ecosystem, the customer relationships that go to market and the brand name that they bring is what differentiates them.
-So we tend to think of it more of an end market expansion and some opportunity potentially for the cost side, which we had underwrite as part of our base case, but we think there's opportunity there.
+So we tend to think about more of an end market expansion and some opportunity potentially for the cost side, which we didn't underwrite as part of our base case, but we think there's opportunity there.
 But really it's a revenue play.

 speaker